secwexen/aapp-mart/ACKNOWLEDGEMENTS.md

 - The maintainers of Python, open source ML libraries, and graph libraries enabling rapid research and prototyping.
 - The broader security and research community for continuously sharing knowledge, tools, and techniques.

+## Key Dependencies

+We extend our gratitude to the maintainers of the key dependencies, foundational tools, and open-source packages that made the development of AAPP-MART possible.

 ## Contributors

 We thank all contributors who have helped improve this project through code contributions, issue reporting, suggestions, and feature development.